EQIX Investors Have Opportunity to Lead Equinix, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 10, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Equinix, Inc. ("Equinix" or the "Company") (NASDAQ: EQIX).
+BENSALEM, Pa., May 13, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Equinix, Inc. ("Equinix" or the "Company") (NASDAQ: EQIX).

 Class Period: May 3, 2019 – March 24, 2024